Robust Transceiver Design for RIS Enhanced Dual-Functional Radar-Communication with Movable Antenna: Numerical Results

 \section{Numerical Results}

-In this section, computer simulations are carried out to evaluate the performance of the proposed method.
+{In this section, computer simulations are carried out to evaluate the performance of the proposed method.
 We compare our scheme against several baseline schemes as outlined below. \begin{itemize} \item \textbf{Upper bound performance scheme:} With perfect CSI, the optimization algorithm in~\cite{yang2025joint} is employed to enhance the dual-task performance.
-The results with perfect CSI {serve} as a performance upper bound, and help to evaluate the corresponding robust designs. \item \textbf{Fixed position antenna (FPA)}: The BS is equipped with uniform planar arrays, with $N$ transmitting/receiving antennas spaced with a distance of $\frac{\lambda}{2}$; \item \textbf{Random position antenna (RPA)}: The antennas at the BS are randomly distributed in the moving region under the constraint of the minimum distance $D$ between each other; \item \textbf{Random RIS}: The RIS phase shifts are generated randomly, following a uniform distribution within the range $[0,2\pi]$; \item \textbf{Greedy antenna selection (GAS)}: The moving regions are quantized into discrete ports spaced by $\frac{\lambda}{2}$.
-The greedy search algorithm is employed for the position optimization~\cite{10077503}\footnote{The computational complexity for $\tilde{\boldsymbol{t}}$ and $\tilde{\boldsymbol{r}}$ are respectively characterized by $\mathcal{O}(\ln(\frac{1}{\epsilon_0})NP_o\sqrt{K(M+1)}(K^2(M+1)^3+2K^3(M+1)^2+4K^3))$ and $\mathcal{O}(P_sP_oN^2+QP_oN^3)$, with $P_o$ being the number of antenna ports.}. \end{itemize}
+The results with perfect CSI {serve} as a performance upper bound, and help to evaluate the corresponding robust designs. \item \textbf{Fixed position antenna (FPA)}: The BS for RIS-enhanced DFRC systems is equipped with uniform planar arrays, with $N$ fixed transmitting/receiving antennas spaced with a distance of $\frac{\lambda}{2}$; \item \textbf{Random position antenna (RPA)}: The antennas at the BS are randomly distributed in the moving region under the constraint of the minimum distance $D$ between each other; \item \textbf{Random RIS}: The RIS phase shifts are generated randomly, following a uniform distribution within the range $[0,2\pi]$; \item \textbf{Greedy antenna selection (GAS)}: The moving regions are quantized into discrete ports spaced by $\frac{\lambda}{2}$.
+The greedy search algorithm is employed for the position optimization~\cite{10077503}\footnote{The computational complexity for $\tilde{\boldsymbol{t}}$ and $\tilde{\boldsymbol{r}}$ are respectively characterized by $\mathcal{O}(\ln(\frac{1}{\epsilon_0})NP_o\sqrt{K(M+1)}(K^2M^3+K^3M^2+4K^3))$ and $\mathcal{O}(\ln(\frac{1}{\epsilon_0})(P_sP_oN^2+QP_oN^3))$, with $P_o$ being the number of antenna ports.}. \item \textbf{Passive beamforming (PBF)}: This scheme assumes a fixed-position antenna array configuration and employs random transmit beamforming $\boldsymbol{W}$, while only the RIS reflection coefficients are optimized via \textit{Algorithm 1}. \end{itemize}}